 Mrs T Gibbons is a Director of the Investment Adviser.
 Mr M J Harvey, Mr A Hopkin and Mr D R Cottingham are Directors of Continental Management Limited, the Secretary, and Directors of, and directly and indirectly hold shares in, the Investment Adviser.
-Mr A Sweidan is a shareholder of, and is Vice President of Investments with, the Investment Adviser.
+Mr K Gundle is a Shareholder of, and is Vice President of Information with, the Investment Adviser.
 Mr D R Cottingham and Mr M J Harvey are Directors of Global Fund Services Ltd., the Bermuda Administrator.
 Mr A Hopkin and Mr M J Harvey are Directors of Continental Sponsors Ltd., the sponsoring broker on the Bermuda Stock Exchange.

-The Directors are entitled to remuneration for their services from the Master Fund, please refer to the accompanying Master Fund financial statements for details of remuneration paid to the Directors.
+The Directors are entitled to remuneration for their services from the Master Fund, please refer to the accompanying Master Fund financial sta ements for details of remuneration paid to the Directors.